gortonator/bsds-6650/assignments-2019/Assignment-2.md

 ## Collect Runtime Statistics
 Note the new _/statistics_ endpoint in v1.1 of the API.
 If you have ignored this so far, that's fine.
 Now we need to design and build it.

 The basic aim is to provide an API that tells the caller the mean and maximin latencies for each endpoint.
-To do this you need to inject performance statistics code in your servlets and persist it so it can be queried.
+To do this you need to inject performance statistics code in your servlets and persist response times so they can be queried in aggregate.
 There are two tricky issues to consider:
 1. You want your statistics logging to be as low overhead as possible so that it does not slow down your servlet in processing client requests.
 2. Your server will progressively capture more statistics as it processes more requests.
 This could quickly become a huge amount of data.
-So yo want to think about what is actually useful here to store.
+So you want to think about what is actually useful here to store.

 There are many ways to address this problem.
 Make some sound assumptions and design your solutions around these.
 For example you may want to only calculate response time values using the last N requests so your data collection is bounded.
 You will almost certainly want cached values for mean and maximum.
 Cached where is a design issue ;)